MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 ### Velero

-Velero is a widely used open-source Backup & Recovery tool for Kubernetes.
+Velero is a widely used open-source Backup and Recovery tool for Kubernetes.
 It offers a free and unrestricted version available to all users, with support and maintenance provided by a community of project contributors.

 Velero runs as a deployment in the cluster and provides a very comprehensive set of features for application backup, recovery, and data migration.
 While dashboards are not available out-of-the-box, they can be added through external integrations.